jeroen/opencpu-slides/index.md

 ## What is OpenCPU

-<q>The OpenCPU system provides a HTTP API for scientific computing to build scalable analysis and visualization modules for use in systems, pipelines, and web applications.</q>
+<q>The OpenCPU system exposes an HTTP API for scientific computing to build scalable analysis and visualization modules for use in systems, pipelines, and web applications.</q>

 ---